How to Dye Fabric Naturally With Plant Dyes

 • Bring the pan to the boil and then leave it to stand for an hour.

-• Bring to the boil again and, simmer for an hour, pushing the muslin with a large spoon to help release the juices.
+• Bring the pan to the boil again and simmer for an hour, pushing the muslin with a large spoon to help release the juices.
 Keep stirring to get an even colour distribution on the cloth.

-• Turn off the heat and leave the fabric in the natural dye bath.
-The longer you leave it the stronger the colour.
-I often leave mine overnight for more vibrant colours.
+• Turn off the heat and leave the fabric to steep in the natural dye bath.
+The longer you leave it, the stronger the colour.
+I often leave mine in overnight for more vibrant colours.

-• Remove the fabric from the dye bath.
+• Once you’ve finished steeping your fabric, using tongs, carefully remove the fabric from the dye bath.
 It will look much darker and often a different colour whilst it is wet.

 the final fabric, which has turned blue, due to the blackberry natural dye

-• Hang your naturally dyed fabric up to dry and you are done!
+• Hang your naturally dyed fabric up to dry outside (protect your floor if you leave it to dry indoors), and you are done!

 How To Wrap Gifts Using Fabric